davidwrede/chef-web-docs-1/includes_dsl_custom_resource/includes_dsl_custom_resource_method_new_resource.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag dsl_custom_resource_method_new_resource

-Custom resources are designed to use core resources that are built into |chef|.
+Custom resources are designed to use core resources that are built into Chef.
 In some cases, it may be necessary to specify a property in the custom resource that is the same as a property in a core resource, for the purpose of overriding that property when used with the custom resource.
 For example:

 .. code-block:: ruby